jlleongarcia/jlleongarcia/content/blog/dev-web-making-photoblog.md

 * it supports several langauges with **i18n**, the file is `en.yaml`
 * it also support **image zoom and download** (in full quality)
     * Thanks to PhotoSwipe and a lightbox gallery
+* **OpenGraph/OG picture** seems to workout of the box - So your photo will be there when sharing to WhatsApp...

 > After I was happy with the changes, I moved the content of the sampleSite, to the main project folder: